 currently an upperclassmen at USF pursuing her BA in Psychology with a minor in Child and Youth Studies.
 She has been working at FCRG for a year and half, and is working on the Local Chapters project, as well as working as lead developer of the Adult Patients project.
 Audrey also works as a student assistant at the USF School of Law's Faculty Services Office, and as a student call-taker coordinator for USF's Department of Public Safety.
 In addition to working, she volunteers as a crisis counselor with La Casa de Las Madres, a San Francisco based domestic violence advocacy and shelter program.
 In the future, Audrey plans to pursue a graduate degree, and work to assist those who are the most under-served in the population.
 She would love to work in social and political advocacy, as a University professor, as well as establish her own private practice.
 In her spare time, she enjoys experiencing the amazing scenery and food culture that SF has to offer, exercising, and relaxing with her friends, family, and pet bunny.

-Breniel Lemley is a Junior Research Assistant for the Foster
+Breniel Lemley is a Research Assistant for the Foster

 Care Research Group.
-Breniel, a native San Franciscan, is currently a Junior Psychology
+Breniel, a native San Franciscan, is currently a Senior Psychology

-future she hopes to enroll in Graduate School or Medical School.
+future she hopes to enroll in Graduate School.
 In her free

 time, she enjoys shopping, singing, and watching her favorite TV shows.